 NOTICE: The information in this document is subject to change without notice.
+Please contact MPS for current specifications.
 Users should warrant and guarantee that third party Intellectual Property rights are not infringed upon when integrating MPS products into any application.
 MPS will not assume any legal responsibility for any said applications.